-Section 46(1)(a) of the Municipal Systems Act (No. 32 of 2000) require the Municipality to reflect the municipality's, and any service provider's, performance during the financial year reported on.
-The uMhlathuze municipality is fortunate not to be reliant on external service providers in provision of Basic Services, i.e. water, sanitation, solid waste removal services delivered by the district municipality like most other local municipalities do.
+The number of households served with basic services as reflected in the table also includes the performance of external service providers delivering basic services to the community as contemplated in section 46(1)(a) of the Municipal Systems Act (No. 32 of 2000).
+Water distribution to the community by uMhlathuze is delivered through water purification by WSSA and through purified water purchased from the Mhlathuze Water Board.
+Electricity is distributed to communities by uMhlathuze Municipality in the municipal licensed area, through purchasing electricity from ESKOM.
+Also other Basic Services delivered by uMhlathuze Municipality include, solid waste removal (refuse collection) and sanitation.
+The uMhlathuze municipality is fortunate not to become reliant on external service providers, i.e. water, sanitation, solid waste removal services delivered by the district municipality like most other local municipalities do.